In all of our work, we apply what we’ve learned and affirmed through decades of experience to your organization’s needs.

 Stephanie sits on the boards of Organizing for Action, the University of Chicago Institute of Politics and the Edward M. Kennedy Institute for the United States Senate.
 In 2013, she was appointed to the President’s Committee on Arts and Humanities.

-Stephanie is represented by the Washington Speaker’s Bureau in Alexandria, VA.
+Stephanie is represented by Leading Authorities Speakers Bureau in Washington, D.C.

 A Massachusetts native, Stephanie lives in Washington, DC, and is a graduate of Smith College and Georgetown University Law Center.